 With the above objectives in mind, he got his students to embark on a project to harness solar power to heat water.

-A joint initiative between the British Council and the Department for International Development (DFID), the Connecting Classrooms Project is designed to help young people develop the knowledge, skills and values to live and work in a globalised economy, and make a positive contribution locally and globally.
-The 3 day in-depth training on Creativity & Imagination, under the project’s teacher training strand, introduces to the teachers the pedagogical approaches for encouraging students’ creativity and the role of the teacher in promoting creativity in learning.
+A joint initiative between the British Council and the Foreign, Commonwealth & Development Office (FCDO), the Connecting Classrooms Project is designed to help young people develop the knowledge, skills and values to live and work in a globalised economy, and make a positive contribution locally and globally.
+The 3-day in-depth training on Creativity & Imagination, under the project’s teacher training strand, introduces to the teachers the pedagogical approaches for encouraging students’ creativity and the role of the teacher in promoting creativity in learning.
 The training also prepares the teachers to plan for creativity in their school and choosing a focus for their action plan for implementation when they go back to their school.